OwainWilliams/OC.ReleaseMascot/README.md

 You may need to change `ref:master` if you have a different branch name e.g. `ref:main` Other than that, this will create a mascot within a mascot folder on the root of your repo.

+You could then amend your actions to automatically update your `Readme` file or another file within your repo to display your mascot.

+Examples of how to do this can be found in the `/scripts` folder in this repo

 ---